liferay-search/liferay-docs/en/user/articles/140-workflow/01-workflow-intro.markdown

 ## Embedded Workflows

-In addition to the Single Approver definition, there are some workflow definitions that ship with @product@ but are not pre-installed, since they're primarily included for test cases.
+In addition to the Single Approver definition, there are some workflow definitions that ship with @sharepoint@ but are not pre-installed, since they're primarily included for test cases.
 They can be found in the Liferay source code in